SuperOfficeDocs/superoffice-docs/docs/database/tables/suggesteddocument.md

 ---
-uid: suggesteddocument
+uid: table-suggesteddocument
 title: suggesteddocument table
 description: Unique owner of a set of licensed modules so.generated: true
 keywords:
   - "database"
-  - "suggesteddocument"
+  - "SuggestedDocument"
-so.date: 19.03.2021
+so.date: 21.03.2021
 so.topic: reference
 so.envir:
   - "onsite"
   - "online"
 ---

-# SuggestedDocument Table (126)
+# suggesteddocument Table (126)

 ## Fields